ElevatorPitchEssentials.com > Elevator Pitch 101

 4. Credible

-An effective elevator pitch explains why you are qualified to see the problem and to build the solution.
+An effective elevator pitch explains why you are qualified to see the problem and to build your Solution.

 5. Conceptual